Alternatives to Docusign®: Pricing, pros & cons, use cases

 Top limitations of Signeasy

-• No support for qualified eSignatures (QES)6: Qualified electronic signatures are a type of eSignature where the signer’s identity has been validated by a Trust Service Provider, in compliance with regulatory requirements such as eIDAS.
-This will be a limitation for some use cases.
+• No support for qualified eSignatures (QES)4: Qualified electronic signatures are a type of eSignature where the signer’s identity has been validated by a Trust Service Provider, in compliance with regulatory requirements such as eIDAS.
+This may be a limitation for some use cases.
 We recommend that businesses that require signatures globally and across borders, particularly in Europe, do their due diligence before selecting a vendor that only supports the basic eSignature.

-• Small team: Signeasy is a private company with approximately 80 employees8.
+• Small team: Signeasy is a private company with approximately 80 employees5.
 This may limit the company’s capacity to provide the required level of implementation services and support, which could be a concern for an enterprise organization.

 Important details